 - herbicides on pavements, in parks and on fields

 - poisons in products used in and around the home

 - nerve toxins and similar compounds used in tick, flea and worming products

 - hormones, antibiotics and other drugs employed in meat production

 Many environmental and dietary chemicals have been linked to a wide range of health problems, such as:

-- corruption of DNA (which increases the risk of cancer)
+- corruption of DNA which can increase the risk of cancer

-- destruction of healthy gut flora (disturbing digestion and the immune system)
+- destruction of healthy gut flora leading to digestive and immune system disturbances

 - inflammation of the bowels (as in Inflammatory Bowel Disease, for example)

-- disturbance of the immune system (resulting in neurological signs such as muscle weakness, incoordination, tremors and fits)
+- disturbance of the nervous system (muscle weakness, incoordination, tremors and fits)